 Beautiful Fema Storm Shelter Makes Louisville Community a Safer Place During Tornadoes

-Due to the important purpose of the community storm shelter FEMA and the state level counterpart, MEMA provided about 85 percent of the funding for the construction of the building.
+Due to the important purpose of the community storm shelter FEMA and the state-level counterpart, MEMA provided about 85 percent of the funding for the construction of the building.
 “South Industries is pleased that the community is receiving such a beautiful structure.
-The Louisville safe room is a terric combination of functional multi-use space, visual enhancement for the city, and a necessary safe refuge for the community.
-This type of development and building approach truly delivers value, and the people of Louisville are directly enjoying those bene ts.” – Andrew South, GM South Industries
+The Louisville safe room is a terrific combination of functional multi-use space, visual enhancement for the city, and a necessary safe refuge for the community.
+This type of development and building approach truly delivers value, and the people of Louisville are directly enjoying that benefit.” – Andrew South, GM South Industries

 “The success of any project starts in the planning phase, assembling a great team that meets the expectations of the owner, and providing the owner with a product that they are proud of, and within budget is the top priority.
 The team that worked the Louisville Safe Room/Community Center project is a prime example of this commitment.
 All team members are to be commended on an outstanding job.”

 The City of Louisville and Mayor Will Hill is to be commended for their foresight on having a safe place for their residents during a storm event for the protection of life”.
 Gregg Kennedy, Broaddus & Associates.
 Construction started on the Louisville community storm shelter during August of 2018.
 Due to the use of cutting-edge construction methods by South Industries the project will be completed in less than a year.
 South Industries specializes in the construction of concrete monolithic domes.